The Definitive Guide to Sightseeing

 Moulin de Got

-The Haute-Vienne is the north-western department of the Limousin region of southern-central France, with the Centre (Loire Valley) region to the north, Poitou-Charentes to the west and the Dordogne to the south.
-As you might guess from the name the River Vienne crosses the department.
+The Haute-Vienne is the northwestern department of the Limousin region in southern-central France, bordered by the Centre (Loire Valley) region to the north, Poitou-Charentes to the west, and the Dordogne to the south.
+As you might guess from the name, the River Vienne crosses the department.

-While many visitors are first attracted to the Haute-Vienne by the quiet unspoiled countryside, which includes parts of two Regional Natural Parks (Perigord-Limousin and Millevaches) there are also a good number of interesting villages and towns, museums, and historic monuments, to add variety to your visit.
+While many visitors are first drawn to the Haute-Vienne by its quiet, unspoiled countryside, which encompasses parts of two Regional Natural Parks (Perigord-Limousin and Millevaches), there are also numerous interesting villages and towns, museums, and historic monuments to add variety to your visit.

 Places to visit:

-Built in 1179, this historic castle has been completely renovated with 500 acres of land and is today up for sale.
-It is located on a moated island and is a stunning location for photography, especially at the start and end of the day.
+Built in 1179, this historic castle, spanning 500 acres of land, has undergone a complete renovation and is now available for sale.
+It is situated on a moated island and offers a stunning location for photography, particularly at the start and end of the day.
 Dournazac village has a Chestnut museum and an annual weekend fete dedicated to the Chestnut in late October.

-On the Richard the Lionheart route, this fortified house was built in 1484 in gothic style.
-Fully furnished the castle also includes an automata world where 70 animated characters take you to the four corners of the world.
-Used nowadays as a wedding venue.
+On the Richard the Lionheart route, this fortified house was built in 1484 in Gothic style.
+Fully furnished, the castle also features an automata world where 70 animated characters transport you to the four corners of the world, and it is now used as a wedding venue.

 4. Chateau de Lastours (28mins/25.4km)